Rahul182438/Theme/README.md

 Theme Training

-A company theme html files to learn and using and django keywords in html
+Using Django elements in sample html files

 ## Installation